jackeoqvist/jeppeJJJacke/README.md

 # jeppeJJJacke
-Welcome to Jakob, Jesper and Alexanders website.
+Welcome to Jakobs, Jespers and Alexanders website.
 This is a project we are doing that have to have something to do with Umeå a city in Sweden.